Caroline Katzenstein: Equal rights for women

 Katzenstein was still involved with the NWP following the ratification of the Nineteenth Amendment, and when the Women Teachers Organization of Philadelphia approached the party for aid in their fight for equal pay, she offered to help publicize their efforts.
 The Woodruff and Finegan bills were passed in the early 1920s, ensuring pay parity between male and female teachers in Philadelphia.
 This victory launched Katzenstein into the campaign for equal rights nationwide, in particular the Equal Rights Amendment (ERA).
 As a representative of the World Woman’s Party, Katzenstein served on the Women’s Joint Legislative Committee with Alice Paul in 1943.
 During the 1950s Katzenstein poured her energy into writing, both formally and informally: in 1955 she published her first and only book, Lifting the Curtain: the State and National Woman Suffrage Campaigns in Pennsylvania as I Saw Them (1955), in which Alice Paul wrote the preface.
 Katzenstein also wrote essays and articles under the pseudonym Carol Stone.
 At the same time, she wrote to leading politicians, including Presidents Dwight D. Eisenhower, Harry S. Truman, and Richard M. Nixon, and Senators Robert Taft, John F. Kennedy, and Joseph Sill Clark, encouraging them to support the ERA.

 Despite the efforts of Katzenstein and other champions for women's rights, the ERA was not passed in the House and Senate until 1971, three years after Katzenstein's death.
 The amendment is still not ratified today.

 Later career

 Following the success of the suffrage movement, Katzenstein had a long and successful career as an insurance agent at various companies in Philadelphia, including: The Equitable Life Insurance Society of New York, the Philadelphia branch of the Massachusetts Bonding and Insurance Company, and the Philadelphia Life Insurance Company.
 In November 1922 she received recognition as the first woman in the Philadelphia Life Insurance Company to win the “Leader of Leaders” award for the most business in the previous month.

 Final years and death

 A longtime resident of Powelton Avenue in Philadelphia, Caroline Katzenstein spent her final days at the Regina Nursing Center, 230 North 65th Street in Philadelphia.
-She died there on January 31, 1968, at age 80.
+She died there on January 31, 1968, at the age of 80.